pavoltravnik/maxims-of-law/maxims-of-law.md

 Lex semper dabit remedium.
 The law always gives a remedy.
 3 Bouv.
 Inst. n.
 2411.

-Lexspectat naturae ordinem.
+Lex spectat naturae ordinem.
 The law regards the order of nature.
 Co.
 Litt.
 197.

 Lex succurit ignoranti.
 The laws succor the ignorant.